Yet another Improvement of Plantard Arithmetic for Faster Kyber on Low-end 32-bit IoT Devices: Improvements on Plantard Arithmetic

 For Kyber, we have $q=3329$, $l=16$.
 To ensure that modulus restriction $q<2^{l-\alpha-1}$ holds, the maximum $\alpha$ is equal to 3.
 Besides, the maximum value of $b$ (i.e. $b_{max}$) is equal to $3328$ in Kyber.
 Overall, we can deduce the maximum and minimum value of $a$ by:

-In conclusion, the modular multiplication by a constant in Kyber supports input of range $a\in \plantrange$.
-Compared to the range $[-64q,64q]$ in \cite[Algorithm 11]{huang2022improved}, the input range of the Plantard multiplication by a constant tailored for Kyber is at least $2.45\times$ larger.
+Thanks to our improvements, the modular multiplication by a constant in Kyber supports input of range $a\in \plantrange$.
+Compared to the range $[-64q,64q]$ in \cite[Algorithm 11]{huang2022improved}, the input range of the Plantard multiplication by a constant tailored for Kyber is at least $2.14\times$ larger.